 July 16, 2021 •DJ Team

 Many businesses struggle with knowing what to say on their website and how to make the most of their online presence.
-With direct navigation to websites being one of the most utilized paths to a business, it is extremely important to have engaging and relevant content throughout your website.
+Since direct navigation to websites is one of the most utilized paths for customers to find a business, it is extremely important to have engaging and relevant content throughout your website.

 Let’s take a look at how you can refresh your website and get into the habit of consistent and impactful website content planning.

-The most important place to start when thinking about planning content for your website might not be what you think.
+The most important place to start planning content for your website is from the mindset of your audience and their needs.
 Instead of sitting down, typing out 50 blog posts, and slapping them up on your website, the first step is to think about WHY the content you are planning is important--and who it is for.

-Essentially, you need to create a content strategy.
+The first step in creating a website content strategy is to determine who your target audience is.
 This lays the foundation for what needs to be included in your content plan and helps keep you on track and focused throughout the entire content creation process.

-As part of your content strategy, you should first determine who is your target audience.
-It’s also important to examine who you are currently reaching—are they your target audience or do you have work to do to put your content in front of the people you want to read it?
+It’s also important to examine who you are currently reaching—are they your target audience?
+Or do you have work to do to reach the people you want to work with and for?

-Understanding the why and the who are the first steps to planning content that will keep all of your visitors engaged and meet their individual needs.
+Understanding the why and the who will help you plan content that will keep all of your visitors engaged and meet their individual needs.

-There are a few steps to planning a website.
+There are a few steps to planning website content.
 Depending on where you are in the process, you may use some or all of these steps.

 When evaluating your current website, keep in mind these important questions: